kuujo/vertigo/README.md

 * `storage` - the component's storage facility.
 This is configured in the component configuration

 ## Messaging
-Messaging between Vertigo components is done directly on the Vert.x event bus.
+The Vertigo messaging API is simply a wrapper around the Vert.x event bus.
 Vertigo messages are not sent through any central router.
 Rather, Vertigo uses network configurations to create direct event bus connections between components.
 Vertigo components send and receive messages using only output and input *ports*